The Construction of Space Shuttle Launch Complex 39-B

 And I'm gonna have to address the fuckups and omissions first, or otherwise we'll never be able to figure out the (actually quite simple) things we'd like to learn about the place, as a real-world kind of deal, where steel is hard, and inflatable seals are soft, and ladders go up and down, instead of sideways.

-And for simply being able to successfully visualize this goddamned thing, we must immediately take into account that whoever it was that made our renderings on the right side of M-45, did so in a way that makes what they drew (which looks completely reasonable to a casual glance, and stands as an exemplar of what I mean when some sonofabitch is telling you to "Make it like the drawing shows" and what the drawing shows is... not of this world, and really not even of this three-dimensional universe, and we must convert Pretzel Dimension Universe into our old familiar Three Dimension Univers, and... oh boy, here we go.
+And for simply being able to successfully visualize this goddamned thing, we must immediately take into account that whoever it was that made our renderings on the right side of M-45, did so in a way that makes what they drew (which looks completely reasonable to a casual glance, and stands as an exemplar of what I mean when some sonofabitch is telling you to "Make it like the drawing shows" and what the drawing shows is... not of this world, and really not even of this three-dimensional universe, and we must convert Pretzel Dimension Universe into our old familiar Three Dimension Universe, and... oh boy, here we go.

 And oh yeah, they did it to us TWICE, in two completely separate ways!